Juandavi1/Juandavi1/README.md

 I work with languages like Assembler, VHDL, Java, JS, C# since 2015.

 Cloud technologies are my bag these days; Kubernetes, Istio, Helm, Spark and Kafka.
-My latest obsession is the Go programming language;
+My latest obsession is the Go programming language and distributed systems.

 ___